-17 The Future
+21. The Future

-Building management committees are not popular with strata managing agents.
-Indeed, some are very critical of their use under any circumstances.
+Building management committees are not popular with strata managing agents and some unit purchasers.
+Indeed, some strata managing agents are very critical of their use under any circumstances.
 The fact is that strata management statements and building management statements are a critical mechanism to accommodate mixed use projects and, particularly, to preserve the value of the commercial components of those projects.

-This dislike of building management committees by strata managing agents is probably because they are relatively unusual arrangements and special attention is required to manage them.
+This dislike of building management committees by strata managing agents is probably because they are relatively unusual arrangements and special skills and attention are required to manage them.
 They do not readily fit into the normal strata title 'mould' or the computer systems and processes commonly used for strata title.
+This attitude is likely to change with time, particularly as some managers begin to specialize in this type of management.